pharriso/ansible_workshop/exercises/ansible_rhel/explore-tower-api/README.md

 * **Credential Management** Being able to safely store credentials and control access to them or integrate with a secret management system like Hashicorp Vault or CyberArk.
 * **Role-Based Access Control** Who can automate?
 What can they automate against?
 What credentials are they allowed to use?

-Ansible Tower provides all of these features and integrations out of the box and allows you to consume them in a way that best suits your use-case.
+Ansible Tower provides all of these features and integrations out of the box and allows you to consume them in a way that best suits your use-case via an API.

-## Exploe the API
+## Explore the API

 To explore the API navigate to https://**public_IP**/api/v2/ where **public_IP** is the public IP of your Tower instance.